zanderteller/dqm/docs/user_guide.rst

 **Working with PCA in the** :class:`DQM <dqm.DQM>` **Class**

-The following code block (following the example in the :doc:`quick_start` guide) demonstrates choosing a number of PCA dimensions to work with:
+The following code block (following the `Quick Start example <quick_start.html#run-pca>`_) demonstrates choosing a number of PCA dimensions to work with:

 .. code-block::